 The Gospels can be very confusing books if we’re not aware of what’s going on there.
 This was a time of transition from Old Covenant to New Covenant, from OT to NT.
 This was the period of time when Jesus was fulfilling the Old Covenant and many of the prophecies of the OT (the rest are still to come).
 Thus we must realize that they were still under the Old Covenant at that time, still under the Law of the OT.
 Therefore, when trying to understand these books, we must realize that they are very Jewish in nature, and that much of what Jesus taught was with OT Israel in view, and applied only to them.
 But again, it was all in the context of a transition from a focus on OT Israel to a focus on Christ and His Church.
 Thus we must always be aware of an overlap between what He was teaching and revealing to Israel, and what is applicable to us as New Testament Christians, which is not always easy.
 But knowing about this transitionary period of history, helps us to rightly interpret these books.

 5 – Clearly and Plainly Stated Verses First

-We must allow the clearly and plainly stated verses to interpret the more difficult verses regarding the same subject.
-In other words, we must interpret the harder verses according to clearly understood verses.
-Those are the verses that we must use to form our foundation.
+We must allow the clearly and plainly stated verses/passages to interpret the more difficult verses/passages regarding the same subject.
+In other words, we must interpret the harder scriptures according to clearly understood scriptures.
+Those are the ones that we must use to form our foundation.
 We can’t build a doctrinal position based on a faulty foundation.
 If we get this backwards, we’re sure to come to wrong conclusions and wrong positions.
-What we end up doing is making the plainly stated verses mean something they’re clearly not saying.
+What we end up doing is making the plainly stated scriptures mean something they’re clearly not saying.

 6 – Character of God is Foundational